Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 1. Copy model to device.
 2. Copy data to device.
-3. Copy outputs of each device back to master.
+3. Copy outputs of each device back to main device.

 Whereas :class:`~pytorch_lightning.plugins.training_type.DDPPlugin` only performs 1 transfer to sync gradients, making DDP MUCH faster than DP.